Hibby/packetradio-guide/docs/config/linux.md

 ### Running ax25ipd

 This is run from the command line as follows:
+!!! note "Terminal Command"
 	`ax25ipd`

 ### kissattach

 We need to attach the axip port to the virtual modem we've created with ax25ipd once it's running, and this is a simple case of:
+!!! note Terminal Command
 	`kissattach /var/ax25/pty/axip2 axip`

 ## NET/ROM

 NET/ROM covers functionality analogous to OSI layer3/layer 4.

 What it means in reality is that my node has a knowledge of its neighbours and what their neighbours are, and automates routing calls.
 To use the earlier example, I can call directly to gm0cqv and my machine will know the best path -
+!!! note "Terminal Command"
 	`axcall nrnod GM0CQV-7`

 Each NET/ROM sends a 'NODES' broadcast periodically.
 This details what systems it can hear, what the gateway to the remote nodes is and a 'quality' value.
-Nodes on the network can have an alias too - GM0CQV's node on -7 above is PTRNOD, so I can do the following -
+Nodes on the network can have an alias too - GM0CQV's node on -7 above is PTRNOD, so I can do the following to end up at the same location -

+!!! note "Terminal Command"
 	`axcall nrnod PTRNOD`

-and end up at the same location.

 NET/ROM ports are largely independent of ax25 ports in that a user can call any given nrport without going through a specific axport.
 You can essentially define per-application nrports, and as many as you wish (assuming you have free unique SSIDs to offer them as mac addresses).